"Ask AΔK a Question" Q and A

 : What is the order of introducing S/P/N officers, advisory council, district officers, past S/P/N presidents, International, district chairmen, and other guests at a district meeting?

-: Recently, we updated this information in the Alpha Delta Kappa Handbook.
-If you go to the Alpha Delta Kappa web site, Documents & Forms, Guiding Documents, HANDBOOK (pdf).
-Scroll down to the page 38: Protocol Precedence Chart.
+: This information in the Alpha Delta Kappa Handbook, which is located under LIBRARY>Documents & Forms>Guiding Documents>Handbook under the subject: Protocol Precedence Chart.
 You are given two choices for making introductions.
-Also, there is a Seating Chart for the Head Table on page 43 for District Meetings.
+Also, there is a Seating Chart for the Head Table for District Meetings.

 : What is “protocol” and how do we respond to it at Alpha Delta Kappa meetings?